 33. A member or former member may consult with the Integrity Commissioner to obtain advice on his or her obligations under this Act.

 Meeting with Integrity Commissioner

-34. (1) A member shall meet, at least annually, with the Integrity Commissioner to obtain advice on the member's obligations under this Act.
+34. (1) Each member shall meet with the Integrity Commissioner to review the member's public disclosure statement and to obtain advice on the member's obligations under this Act,